6/vagrant-ruby-starter/README.md

-This will install a barebones Ubuntu 12.04 machine with Ruby, RVM, and Heroku tools set up.
+This will install a barebones Ubuntu 12.04 virtual machine with Ruby, RVM, and Heroku tools set up.

 ### Prerequisites